 People listing a house for sale often assume they’ll need to replace the windows they’ve been propping open for the last five years.
 Most of the time, they’re wrong.
-Making the necessary repairs early on will save many last minute headaches and panicked, unnecessary purchases.
+Making the necessary repairs early on will save you from last-minute headaches and panicked, unnecessary purchases.
 As a hardware replacement company, our phone calls often seem scripted due to how similar they are.

 Customer: “I’m having a problem with my windows.”